 ‘The Copts cannot pinpoint when Christianity emerged in Ethiopia,’ he shares.
 ‘Nobody can.
 We believe in Tewahedo.
 We are divine, and we are human.’

 The priest falls silent, and the traveller emerges from the tree’s shade.
-It’s only later they realise the man’s mouth had moved not once during the entire exchange.
+It’s only later they realise the priest had not uttered a single word during the entire exchange.